systbiol/reports/2016_February/constitution.md

 ---------------------------------------

 ### Section 1.
 Nominations

-> timing here is not what has been used in practice

 All officers (except the Editor and Trustees) and all Councilors shall be nominated by a Nominating Committee comprising three members.
 Each President